Call for Papers, Posters & Sessions

 All submissions will receive an acknowledgement.
 Any submission received after the deadline will not normally be considered for presentation.
 All panel and individual paper proposals will be reviewed by two members of the Organising Committee.
 We will contact you on 17 June 2024 to inform you as to whether your paper/poster/session have been accepted.

-s conference, your abstract will be automatically considered to be included in the conference proceedings in due course.
+Please note that, by being accepted to this conference, your abstract will be automatically considered to be included in the conference proceedings in due course.
 Please email the Organising Committee (2024gmhc@gmail.com) with the subject heading “2024 GMHC Inquiry” if you have any questions and concerns.

 Programme Committee